 This step is for programming time-base for calculation of Rate.
 Units of time-base are seconds.
 Again, the active digit will be flashing.
-To change the value, push v key.
-To activate another digit for change, use $\langle NXT \rangle$ key.
+Message displayed before the value is "rATE tb:.
+To change the value, push ^v key.
+To activate another digit for change, use <DIG> key.
 On finishing, push SETUP key.